JohnKendrick/PDielec/docs/_sources/software.rst.txt

        vibanalysis OUTCAR
        vibanalysis phonon.castep

-Which will analyse a VASP and a CASTEP phonon calculation output to produce a summary in the files OUTCAR.nma and phonon.nma respectively.
+which will analyse a VASP and a CASTEP phonon calculation output to produce a summary in the files OUTCAR.nma and phonon.nma respectively.

 MM/QM Interfaces
 ================

 The packages have interfaces to five solid state QM codes, VASP :cite:`Hafner2008c`, CASTEP :cite:`Clark2005d`, CRYSTAL14 :cite:`Dovesi2014`, Abinit :cite:`Gonze2016`, Quantum Espresso :cite:`Giannozzi2009` and Phonopy :cite:`Togo2015`.
 In addition an interface is available for GULP :cite:`Gale2003` which is a force field based solid state code.
-Finally an interface has been written to and 'experiment' file format which allows the preparation of a user defined file specifying the permittivities and absorption frequencies.
+Finally an interface has been written to an 'experiment' file format which allows the preparation of a user defined file specifying the permittivities and absorption frequencies.
 The origin of the dataset(s) used for processing is determined by a command line switch, -program.
 An outline of the interfaces to these codes is given here.
 The package used for the calculation is described by the -program option.
-In addition a file name is given which contains the output which will be processed by PDielec.
+In addition, a file name is given which contains the output to be processed by PDielec.

 VASP
 -----